pseudoptics/pseudoptics-cybersec-portfolio/content/posts/week2.md

 detailed and informative readings on web systems, web application and web vulnerabilities, along with providing practical exercises and challenges which applies the learning in a controlled practical setting.
 HackerOne's Hacker101 CTF and OverTheWire: Natas wargame helped reinforce my studies on web application penetration learnt from the readings by providing challenges in the form of games, tasking players to locate a flag or password to earn points or progress onto further levels using their understanding of security on intentionally vulnerable web applications.
 I had also tried applying the skills and knowledge gained throughout the week on bug bounties, testing vulnerable, real world web applications through Bugcrowd and HackerOne, however, I was unable to discover any issues.
-Despite failing to successfully penetrate any real world web application, the experience was still valuable, understanding that I must continue to research and study to further grow my skilla and knowledge.
+Despite failing to successfully penetrate any real world web application, the experience was still valuable, understanding that I must continue to research and study to further grow my skills and knowledge.

 *Artefacts*: